Stolen Valor

-Stolen Valor: How the Vietnam Generation Was Robbed of Its Heroes and Its History (1998) is a self-published book by B. G. Burkett, a Vietnam veteran, and Glenna Whitley, an investigative journalist.
-It reveals that numerous people claiming to have been mentally injured by serving in the Vietnam War never served there.
-In addition, it reveals persons who were mistakenly given military awards.
-It won the Colby Award for military writers in 2000.
+Stolen Valor: How the Vietnam Generation Was Robbed of Its Heroes and Its History (1998) is a self-published book by B.G.
+Burkett, a Vietnam veteran, and Glenna Whitley, an investigative journalist.
+In the book, Burkett and Whitley argue that numerous people claiming to have been mentally injured by serving in the Vietnam War never served there, and they name individuals who they say were mistakenly given military awards.
+The book won the Colby Award for military writers in 2000.

 Contents

 Stolen Valor is in 4 parts, with appendices.

 Part I, "The Image", begins with a chapter about author B.G.
 Burkett's time in the U.S. Army.
 The next four chapters detail the author's argument that the image of the Vietnam veteran was tarnished by a combination of media coverage, veteran imposters, U.S. citizens' anger against the draft, and a perception of the veteran as a victim.

 Part II, "The Trauma of War", looks into the diagnoses of post traumatic stress disorder (PTSD) among Vietnam veterans, and how it has been treated by the Veterans' Administration.
 It also explores accusations against Vietnam veterans of war atrocities.
 The authors explore the effects of Vietnam War veteran imposters on the image of the Vietnam veteran.
 They contend that the news media inadequately investigated some persons claiming to be veterans and attributing such problems as homelessness to the aftermath of the war.

 Part III, "Stolen Valor", describes individuals wearing Vietnam War medals, ribbons and badges although they had not earned them.
 Using the Freedom of Information Act, the authors retrieved records of people who claimed they served in Vietnam and received awards.
 The book denounces those whose records do not match their claims; examples include William Northrop and Frank Dux.
 The authors also attempt to counter claims that African-American soldiers were overly represented among the war's casualties.

 Part IV, "Victims and Heroes", the authors discuss what they characterize as myths about the effects of Agent Orange.
 They profile individual pilots who flew Agent Orange delivery missions in Vietnam without negative health effects.
 The authors criticize Vietnam Veterans of America, referring to them as "Vietnam Victims of America."

 The appendices provide lists of recipients of the Medal of Honor, the Distinguished Service Cross, the Navy Cross, the Air Force Cross, and of U.S. military prisoners of war who survived their captivity.